Data-Centric Foundation Models in Computational Healthcare: A Survey: Data Quantity

 The data quantity challenge in the healthcare system strongly limits the performance of downstream applications.
-FM provides a novel means to utilize large-scale public data collected from the Internet.
-To support healthcare FM pre-training, the curation and process of Internet-scale healthcare datasets is critical.
-Ensuring representative collection of healthcare data requires high-quality data sources and effective data extraction strategies.
-One common approach is to extract text and images from PubMed Central (PMC), an Internet-scale archive of biomedical journal literature, or other well-established online medical databases.
+FMs provide a novel means to leverage large-scale data from public web resources and institutional archives.
+To support healthcare FM pre-training, curating and processing large-scale healthcare datasets is critical.
+A representative collection of healthcare data requires high-quality data sources and effective data extraction strategies.

+One common approach is to curate multi-source corpora from biomedical repositories, institutional archives, and online platforms, then standardize and filter the data for FM pre-training~\cite{lin2023pmc-clip,vorontsove2024clinicalgrade_r08,ikezogwo2023quilt-1m}.
+Additional curation examples are provided in \appref{appendix:ext-quantity}.
+In practice, many pipelines first extract text and images from PubMed Central (PMC), an Internet-scale archive of biomedical literature, and then combine this source with institution-level collections.
 For instance, PMC-OA~\cite{lin2023pmc-clip} and PMC-15M~\cite{zhang2023large} extract image-caption pairs from PMC articles.
-Virchow~\cite{vorontsov2023virchow} collects pathology scans from the Memorial Sloan Kettering Cancer Center (MSK), a cancer treatment and research institution.
-Other examples leverage large Internet platforms.
-OpenPath~\cite{huang2023plip} utilizes pathology hashtags to collect tweets as well as their replies containing certain keywords or with high numbers of likes.
-Quilt-1M~\cite{ikezogwo2023quilt-1m} searches the YouTube platform for histopathology videos and obtains corresponding text through speech-to-text techniques and LLM postprocessing.
+Virchow~\cite{vorontsove2024clinicalgrade_r08} collects pathology scans from the Memorial Sloan Kettering Cancer Center (MSK), illustrating institution-scale data curation from a clinical research partner.
+OpenPath~\cite{huang2023plip} utilizes pathology hashtags to collect pathology-related tweets with certain keywords or high numbers of likes.
+Quilt-1M~\cite{ikezogwo2023quilt-1m} searches YouTube for histopathology videos and obtains corresponding text through speech-to-text techniques and LLM postprocessing.
 HealthCareMagic-100k~\cite{yunxiang2023chatdoctor} collects patient-physician dialogues from an online medical consultation platform.